kamalova/Microsoft-Movie-Studio-Analysis/README.md

 - For the production of a film in average worth up to 85 million dollars, I would recommend **Brian Lynch** as a screenwriter.
 Whereas, **Christopher Nolan** and **Jack Kirby** are suitable screenwriters for the movies with the higher production budget.
 They are all the most successful film screenwriters.

 ### Next Steps
 Further analysis could be improved by adding additional data as it becomes available.
-It could also be expanded upon by determining release times of the movies and other influencing attribute such as actor and actresses.
+It could also be expanded upon by determining release times of the movies and other influencing attributes such as actor and actresses.

 ### More Information
 See the full analysis in the Jupyter Notebook or review this presentation.